 2. Bait and Switch Terms

-Equally as troubling is any cloud contract that's as vague as the vendor's marketing collateral.
-Terms that merely require conformity to "industry standards" or performance that is "appropriate," "sufficient" or "best practice" are red flags.
+Equally as troubling is any cloud contract that’s as vague as the vendor’s marketing collateral.
+Terms that merely require conformity to “industry standards” or performance that is “appropriate,” “sufficient” or “best practice” are legal traps that are practically waving a red flag.
 Cloud computing customers should define specific standards of performance such as results, services levels or tasks to be achieved.

 3. Weak Disaster Recovery and Business Continuity Processes